schahriar/web-cli-project/README.md

 ```

 ### Back-end token to access_token convertor
 A small API is provided at **GET** `get_token/:service` to convert tokens received by client auth to access_tokens.
+You can take a look at the code in `server.js` file of the repository.
 Client token is provided as query parameter `code`.
 An example of such request is:
 ```
 GET - http://localhost:9080/get_token/nest?code=fxfd...
 ```